 9. Callow Hall Country House Hotel

 The gardens are very pretty overlooking the hills of south Derbyshire and the Peak District.
 Afternoon Tea offers sandwiches on brown or white bread, warm freshly baked scones and a selection of cakes including fresh fruit tartlets, soft baked meringues sandwiched with fresh cream and their very own Callow Hall fruit cake.
-Add Proseccco to your afternoon tea, or, Callow Champagne afternoon tea if you really want to go to town.
+The gents don’t have to miss out either – they can enjoy the ‘Gent’s Afternoon Tea’ (also available for ladies too of course!) features a Smith Farm pork pie, a pint of Peak’s Ale, black pud sausage roll, steak slider, skin on fries and a chocolate mousse

 T: 01335 300900